MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 ### When debugging or creating the index, I see messages about “Derailment events”.

-It is possible You may see messages like this one:
+It is possible that you may see messages like this one:

 ```
 Derailment event MissingDataDerailment(7) on UTID 2, position 2A550B:108 with PC 0x7FFE5EEB4448 Request address: 0x600020, size: 32